 Climate Trainings Started Here Impact other Coastal States

-Washington workshop gives planners local data and provides examples of successful adaptation strategies.
+The Takeaway: Washington workshop gives planners local data and provides examples of successful adaptation strategies.

 Climate change is perhaps the leading environmental issue of our time, but local officials often need help understanding potential impacts on the local level and which adaptation strategies make the most sense for their situation.